adarshraj99/Linux/LinuxBasicCommands.md

 ### pwd:
 print working directory.
 ### diffrence between cd bin and cd /bin :
 '/bin' is absolute path and 'bin' is relative path.
+Absolute path means it is starting with '/' the full path and with relative path we can only goto next file or folder.
 ### cd.. :
 One folder back.
 ### mkdir 'foldername':